15 January - 6 March, 2022

 The German term nihilartikel describes intentional errors or fictitious entries in reference works such as dictionaries, encyclopedias, maps, and directories, made to identify copies.
 For Pluta, the idea that the term itself could be a hoax and that fictional items might reside in a volume of perceived knowledge is a way of grappling with concepts of authenticity, knowledge-making, photographic representation and the mediation of scientific artefacts through art.
 Pluta's engagement with specific sites and collected ephemera tries to undermine the very nature of such knowledge structures and image-making driven by pursuits to understand phenomena and natural forces.

-At the centre of this exhibition is the new installation ‘Variable depth, shallow water’ 2021 that visits the underwater limestone rock formation known as The Azure Window on the island of Gozo in Malta.
-Pluta was drawn to the site as one of the world’s most spectacular expressions of geological time and investigated the changing location with images, video, objects and sound.
-The work includes corrupted data filmed using a drone lost at sea and subsequently retrieved.
-It also incorporates handmade contact negatives of unhinged atlases; acrylic artefacts recast from the depths of where the Pacific Ocean and the East China Sea meet, and images of the Australian landscape.
-An accompanying series of new photographs will translate an Oceanic Atlas of the Pacific Ocean and its data to form a new work that draws out the conflated languages of photography and the nuances they embody as physical objects.
+At the centre of this exhibition is the installation Variable depth, shallow water 2021 that visits the debris of the underwater limestone rock formation known as The Azure Window.
+Pluta was drawn to this former sea arch that was once an impressive expression of geological time.
+The work incorporates handmade contact negatives of unhinged atlases, and an object recast from a faux artefact found in the depths of where the Pacific Ocean and the East China Sea meet.
+An accompanying set of photographs depict subterranean passages and translate visual material sourced from out-of-date atlases and dictionaries of physical and human geography, conflating languages of photography and the nuances they embody as physical objects.